Kanomble/celery_blast/README.md

   - [ ] if there is no taxonomic node available (which can be the case for some organisms) it is not possible to upload a taxmap file ...
   - [ ] provide a tool for writing taxmap files of combined genomes
   - [ ] forward and backward BLAST databases should both contain the backward BLAST taxonomic node, otherwise you wont see your 100% results in the backward BLAST!
-- [X] if you specify explicitly all assembly levels, they get doubled in the database model
-  - [ ] doubled assembly level entries in database, during start up? or because of manual edit?
-- [ ] celery_progress is needed for initial TaskResult database saving?!
-- [ ] add correct docker timezone (currently it is Europe/Berlin but still 2h difference)
+- [X] add correct docker timezone (currently it is Europe/Berlin but still 2h difference)
-- [ ] add pident ssequence and other output options to the blast results
+- [X] add pident ssequence and other output options to the blast results
-- [ ] check genome upload option | all options - begin with the view function
+- [X] check genome upload option | all options - begin with the view function
 - [ ] with uploaded DNA / RNA sequences it is currently not possible to perform the reciprocal BLAST analysis
     - [ ] multiple sequence alignment and phylogenetic tree reconstruction is also not supported with DNA/RNA seqs
     - [ ] refactor the reciprocal BLAST creation view - model supports blastn command (search strategy)